 Our compensation philosophy is reflected in the proportion of our NEOs' compensation that is variable as compared to the overall compensation package awarded to our NEOs.
 The charts below show the targeted fixed and variable components applicable to our NEOs for 2019 as a percentage of their target total direct compensation, as well as the fixed and variable components to the named executive officers of our peers and other companies in our industry sectors as a percentage of their total direct compensation for 2019, based on data provided by Pearl Meyer.
 These charts are not a substitute for the "Summary Compensation Table," which includes amounts in addition to target total direct compensation.
 For 2019, Ms. Gentle's target compensation was 88% variable and linked to Company performance, consistent with that of chief executive officers of our peers and other companies in our industry sectors, and still below the market median of target total compensation for chief executive officers.
 For Messrs.
-Teague, Lafargue and Belhumeur, approximately 85% of their target compensation was variable and linked to company performance for chief operating officers, chief financial officers and general counsels, respectively, among our peers and other companies in our industry sectors.
-In addition, for Mr. Sharafeldin, approximately 72% of his target compensation was variable and linked to Company performance, as compared to approximately 72% of his target compensation was variable and linked to company performance in our industry sectors.
+Teague, Lafargue and Belhumeur, approximately 85% of their target compensation was variable and linked to Company performance, as compared to approximately 80%, 45%, and 77% of target total compensation being variable and linked to company performance for chief operating officers, chief financial officers and general counsels, respectively, among our peers and other companies in our industry sectors.
+In addition, for Mr. Sharafeldin, approximately 72% of his target compensation was variable and linked to Company performance, as compared to approximately 56% of target total compensation being variable and linked to company performance for chief accounting officers among our peers and other companies in our industry sectors.